Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Sustainable AI through TNNs: Compact Model Structures

 There are also some tensorial convolutional neural networks that decompose more than just the convolution cores.
 The tensorized network (T-Net)~\cite{DBLP:conf/cvpr/KossaifiBTP19} treats the whole network as a one-layer architecture and then decomposes it.
 As a result, the T-Net achieves better results with a lighter structure.
-CP-higher-order convolution (CP-HOConv)~\cite{DBLP:conf/cvpr/KossaifiTBPHP20} utilizes the CP format to handle tasks with higher-order data, e.g., spatiotemporal emotion estimation.
-For multitask missions, Yang et al.~\cite{yang2017deep} proposed the Tensor Train multitask (TTMT) and Tucker multitask (TMT) models using TT and Tucker formats, respectively, to alleviate the negative transfer problem in a hard sharing architecture and reduce the parameter volume in a soft structure.
-A PEPS-like concatenated TN layer~\cite{wang2020concatenated} for multitask missions was also proposed.
-Unlike the TTMT and TMT models, which suffer from the negative transfer problem due to their hard sharing architectures, the PEPS structure only contains a soft sharing layer, thereby achieving better performance.
+The CP-higher-order convolution (CP-HOConv)~\cite{DBLP:conf/cvpr/KossaifiTBPHP20} utilizes the CP format to handle tasks with higher-order data, e.g., spatiotemporal emotion estimation.